Toma-Shops-2025/MyPartsRunner247/LEGAL_BUSINESS_CHECKLIST.md

-# MyPartsRunner - Complete Legal & Business Checklist
+# MY-RUNNER.COM - Complete Legal & Business Checklist
 **Print this out and bring to your attorney meeting!**

 ---